ThonyPrice/deepl_project/presentation/manuscript.md

 ## Accuracy

-To summary the results interestingly we found our best accuracy in model D which shoed a lot of overfitting.
-However, we reason that the stable learning of the last model (F) has a more stable result which would generalise better and could achieve better results if allow to train for more epochs.
+To summary the results interestingly we found our best accuracy in model D which, as we mentioned, showed a lot of overfitting.
+However, we reason that the stable learning of the last model (F) has a more stable result which would generalise better and could achieve better accuracy if allowed to train for more epochs.

 ## Discussion and retro

 We run into a few obstacles during the implementations where the first concerned some of the pictures was black and white and the dimensionality therefore differed from the other images.
 If we had began visualising the data these could be detected as outliers and dealt with.

-We also regret not using RezNet, because it has fewer parameters it could probably allowed faster training and allocates us more time to find optimal parameters of the network.
-Because of the residuals we could also have tried deeper networks.
+We also regret not using RezNet, because it has fewer parameters and has faster training.
+This would have given us more time to find optimal parameters of the network.
+Also, because of the residuals we reason we could also have tried deeper networks without overfitting.

 And instead of tinkering manually with the parameters a parameter-search might have done the trick for us in a more structured manner.

-To conclude, tuning CNNs is hard and more of an art-form than a precise science.
+So to conclude, tuning CNNs is hard and more of an art-form than a precise science.

 Thank you!